Boundary non-crossing probabilities of Gaussian processes: sharp bounds and asymptotics: Introduction

-The claim in \eqref{eq:false-ldp} looks very similar to the general large deviation principle for centered Gaussian measures due to Donsker and Varadhan \cite{DV76} (see also \cite[Theorem 4.5]{DGL96}).
-Indeed, the right-hand side of \eqref{eq:false-ldp} features the infimum of the ``rate functional'' $\frac12 \norm{\cdot}_{\HK}$ over the ``target set'' $A_f$.
-However, the family of measures corresponding to $X^u$ does not satisfy the large deviation principle, for example, \eqref{eq:false-ldp} does not hold in general for $-A_f$ in place of $A_f$: the probability of corresponding event is typically zero.
-Moreover, to the best of our knowledge, there is no general large deviation principle of the form \eqref{eq:false-ldp} for non-centered Gaussian measures.

 The paper is organized as follows.
 The main results of the article are displayed in Section 2, which starts with a brief introduction to Gaussian processes.
 In Subsection 2.1, we establish both upper and lower bounds for $P_{f,u}$.
-The obtained results are then used to derive logarithmic asymptotics of non-crossing probabilities in Subsection 2.2.
-Subsection 2.3 shows how the results can be extended to the case of a locally compact parameter space.
-In Section 3, we illustrate the findings of Section 2 considering several important one-parameter Gaussian processes.
-Section A contains some auxiliary results.
+The obtained results are then used to derive logarithmic asymptotics of non-crossing probabilities in Subsection 2.2. \CE{Subsection~\ref{sec:localcomp} shows how the results can be extended to the case of a locally compact parameter space.
+In Subsection~\ref{sec:ldp}, we show how an asymptotic upper bound matching~\eqref{LD:upper} can be derived using the general large deviation principle for Gaussian measures.
+In Section 3, we illustrate the findings of Section 2 considering several important Gaussian processes.
+Section A contains some auxiliary results. }